pdh21/RAS_20210514/Slides/Extreme_SB.md

 </video>

 Note:
-We can infer both models on the Hershcel maps.
+We can infer both models on the Herschel maps.
 Because we using HMC to fit the maps, we have numerous posterior samples, and can generate the possible maps we would expect to observe.
 These animations show the possible maps we thing are reasonable from our model, having inferred on the realdata.
 The top is all sources, teh bottom is our alternate model.
 Hopefully you can see see that the top more closely resembles the original map, though the diffreence is subtle.